ccrosbie/redshift-udf-tutorial/README.md

-# redshift-udf-tutorial
+# An Introduction to Python UDFs in Amazon Redshift with the CMS Open Payments Dataset
 This is the code repository for samples  used the AWS Big Data blog An Introduction to Python UDFs in Amazon Redshift with the CMS Open Payments Dataset

-Overview of example
+##Overview of example

 To make Amazon Redshift an even more enticing option for exploration of public health datasets, Amazon Redshift released a new feature that allows Python based User Defined Functions (UDFs) within an Amazon Redshift cluster.
 This post will serve as a tutorial to get you started using Python UDFs as a tool to accelerate and enhance your analysis as you explore the CMS Open Payments Dataset and make it so you never have to doubt your physician again.

-Description of files
+##Description of files

 Update CMS.STAT_RELEVANT_PHYSICIAN_SPECIALTY.SQL